fflewddur/tophat/README.md

 - Remove glibtop as a required dependency
 - Generally cleanup the code to improve maintainability

-As of today, this branch does not create a useful extension.
+As of today, this branch is mostly working, but not quite as customizable as the current stable release of TopHat.

 ## Release notes